Best credit cards for buying furniture

 Upping the cash rewards game, however, is the Capital One Quicksilver Cash Rewards Credit Card.
 Like the Cash Freedom Flex, the Quicksilver card offers a $200 bonus on the first $500 spent in the first three months.

-Setting the Quicksilver apart in terms of cash back rewards, though, is the additional 1.5% earned on all purchases, every day, no rotating categories or sign-ups required.
-And conveniently, these rewards never expire, and there’s no limit to how much you can earn.
+Setting the Quicksilver apart in terms of cash back rewards, though, is the additional 1.5% earned on all purchases every day, with no rotating categories or sign-ups required.
+And conveniently, these rewards never expire for the life of the account, and there’s no limit to how much you can earn.

-Following the introductory period, users of the card continue to enjoy 0% APR on purchases for 15 months.
+Following the introductory period, card users enjoy 0% APR on purchases for 15 months.
 That’s More than enough time to finance your furniture purchase with what amounts to a no-interest loan, and continue to earn 1.5% on all purchases after that.

-Following that introductory period, though, the variable APR does increase to between 15.49% and 25.49%, which is a bit more than the Chase Freedom Flex, making it important to get that debt paid off in a timely manner and manage your spending.
+Following that introductory period, though, the variable APR does increase to between 19.99%–29.99%, which is more than the Chase Freedom Flex, making it important to get that debt paid off promptly and manage your spending.

 There are no foreign transaction fees or annual fees to worry about, but like most cards, good to excellent is credit is needed to be eligible for the card.
 When viewed in total, though, there’s no better card than the Capital One Quicksilver, especially for those interested in maximizing cash back rewards on a furniture purchase, particularly within the introductory period, and with few limitations on how to redeem those rewards.

-The Best Credit Card for Buying Furniture for the Office: Ink Business Cash Credit Card
+Best Credit Card for Buying Office Furniture: Ink Business Cash Credit Card

-Other benefits of the Ink Business Cash Credit Card include 5% cash back on the first $25K spent on the following expenses, common for many small business owners:
+Other benefits of the Ink Business Cash Credit Card include 5% cash back on the first $25K spent per calendar year on the following expenses, common for many small business owners:

 • Office Supplies